 OKAP Review Series:

-The Department of Ophthalmology holds OKAP preparation teaching sessions for the residents, given by our teaching faculty in February and March each year.
+The Department of Ophthalmology holds OKAP preparation teaching sessions for the residents, given by teaching faculty in February and March each year.